tpe-doit/Taipei-City-Dashboard-Documentation/src/assets/articles/front-end-en/prerequisites.md

 Axios is used for making HTTP requests.
 The documentation for Axios can be found [here](https://axios-http.com/docs/intro).

+### City Dashboard Component

+All different forms of components in the dashboard utilize this package.
+The documentation can be found [here](https://www.npmjs.com/package/city-dashboard-component).

 > **t01**
 > If you are new to front-end development, we recommend first familiarizing yourself with the basics of HTML, CSS, and JavaScript before moving on to a web framework like Vue.
 [Scrimba](https://scrimba.com/allcourses), [Codecademy](https://www.codecademy.com/), [W3Schools](https://www.w3schools.com/), and [FreeCodeCamp](https://www.freecodecamp.org/) are all great resources for learning the basics of web development.